curry0622/Parallel-Matrix-Multiplication/src/openmp/README.md

 ## How to Compile

-In this directory, enter the following command:
+In this directory, enter the following command.
+It will generate the executable file in the current directory.

 ```shell
 make
 ```

-It will generate the executable file in the current directory.

 If you want to remove it, please enter the following command: